gabrielweyer/azure-functions-telemetry/README.md

 ![A `Trace` log event is displayed in the Live Metrics](docs/img/trace-log-live-metrics.png)

-#### Default - QueueFunction
+#### Default - ServiceBusExceptionThrowingFunction

-You can send a message to the `default-queue` queue using the Service Bus Explorer in the Azure Portal.
+You can send a message to the `default-exception-queue` queue using the Service Bus Explorer in the Azure Portal or you can navigate to `http://localhost:7071/api/service-bus-exception` in your favourite browser.

 Demonstrate that a single exception thrown by the Function is recorded three times in Application Insights and that a total of eight telemetry items are emitted during the Function execution.